-PREP Registration Grades K-8
+PREP Registration Grades K-8 is NOW OPEN.

 Many of us who attended public schools grew up attending catechism classes that we called Confraternity of Christian Doctrine otherwise known as CCD.
 You may wonder where CCD went since we now call our faith formation classes PREP.